gevosa/gevosa/README.md

 ### Hi there 👋

 #### I'm an Economics student at the University of Florida originally from Moscow, Russia.
-Beginner Python and R programmer with focus on statistical analysis.
+Python and R programmer with focus on statistical analysis.

 - ⚙️ I'm learning: `Python` and `R`
 - 🌱 Learning all about **Data Science**